Mai Zetterling: Personal life

 Zetterling was married to Norwegian actor Tutte Lemkow from 1944 to 1953.
 They had a daughter, Etienne and a son, Louis, who is professor of environmental sociology at the Autonomous University of Barcelona.
 She published an autobiography, All Those Tomorrows.
 From 1958 to 1979, she was married to British author David Hughes, who collaborated with her on her first films as director.

-Documents at the National Archives in London show that, as a member of the Hollywood Left, she was watched by MI5 as a suspected Communist.
-It did not hamper her career, however.
+Documents at the National Archives in London show that, as she lived in a communal house, she was watched by MI5 as a suspected Communist.
+This coincided with the McCarthyite purges in Hollywood.
+However, it did not hamper her career.

 Death

-On 17 March 1994, a year after her final role on television, Zetterling died from cancer at her home in London.
+On 17 March 1994, a year after her final role on television, Zetterling died of cancer at her home in London.
 She was 68 years old.